 There were so many options that getting to all the best vegan restaurants in Austin was hard work, but I sure did my best.
 Whether you’re vegan, vegetarian or just like the option of eating plant-based, Austin is an incredibly veg-friendly city to visit.
 From vegan food trucks, to bakeries, to juice and smoothie shops, plant-based cafes and upscale restaurants, don’t miss these top picks for the best vegan food in Austin.
-In addition to all the incredible food, I’ve also shared the best way to get around, the best coffee shops in Austin and the best things to do.

 Best Vegan Restaurants in Austin

 The vegan food in Austin runs from nutritious vegan salads, to ice cream and deep-fried jumbalaya, so whether you’re looking for something healthy or indulgent, you won’t have to look very far.
 I’ve noted the options for healthy food as many of the food options definitely do not fall on the healthy end of the vegan spectrum.

 You can only eat so much in 6 days so I wasn’t able to get to all of the amazing vegan restaurants in Austin.
 There are so many more, I think I’d need a month to get to them all.
 If you know of any more good ones or had a great vegan meal at any restaurant in Austin, please leave a comment below with your favourites.

 My top picks for vegan food in Austin are:

 - Counter Culture for the best vegan comfort food